-Miami-Dade Drug DUI Attorney
+Miami-Dade Drug DUI Attorneys

 When most people think of a driving under the influence (DUI) arrest or conviction, they associate it with drinking and driving.
 Alcohol-related DUI arrests occur far more frequently than other types, but drug use can also result in a DUI arrest and conviction.
 With the social stigma surrounding marijuana slowly disappearing due to its continued legalization across the United States, Florida has taken special measures to monitor those who smoke and drive with the state’s Drive Baked, Get Busted campaign.

 If you were arrested for DUI after smoking marijuana or using any other drugs, including prescription medication, you may face harsh penalties under Florida law.
 Whether you are still in custody, have been released, or are looking for a qualified attorney to help a family member, contact the experienced legal team at Meldon Law as soon as possible.
-Our skilled drug DUI criminal defense attorneys fight hard to protect criminal defendants’ rights.
+Our skilled Miami-Dade drug DUI attorneys fight hard to protect criminal defendants’ rights.
 Call us at 800-373-8000 to schedule a free consultation with our team.

 Florida’s Definition of DUI